Ex-England Manager Sven-Goran Eriksson Dead At 76

-Stockholm: Swedish football manager Sven-Goran Eriksson, who coached England from 2001 to 2006, died Monday at the age of 76 after a battle with pancreatic cancer, his agent said.
+STOCKHOLM - Swedish football manager Sven-Goran Eriksson, who coached England from 2001 to 2006, died on Monday at the age of 76 after a battle with pancreatic cancer, his agent said.

 "He passed away peacefully this morning with his family around him at his home," Eriksson's agent Bo Gustavsson told AFP.